 Subsidiaries include all legal entities which are directly or indirectly owned and controlled by the Company.

 As consolidated financial statements are provided, the Company is exempt from the disclosure of a management report, a cash flow statement and extended information in the notes.

 2.2 Accounting and valuation principles

-Financial assets (cash and cash equivalents, loans and receivables) are valued at acquisition costs less adjustments for foreign currency losses and any other impairment of value.
+Loans are valued at historical costs adjusted for foreign currency translation differences and less any impairment of value.

 2.2.2 Investments in subsidiaries

 Investments are valued at historical costs less any impairment of value, applying the single-asset-valuation principle.

 Provisions are recognized when the Company has a present legal or constructive obligation as a result of past events, it is probable that the outflow of resources will be required to settle the obligation, and a reliable estimate of the amount can be made.